thoughtpolice/libphutil-backblaze/externals/README.md

 $ php b2-example.php
 ```

-It should upload the `testing.txt` file, echo it, and delete it.
+It should upload a `testing.txt` file, echo it, and delete it.